nodejs/node-v0.x-archive/doc/api/cluster.markdown

 ## Worker

-This object is a instance of `child_process.fork()` but contain also a `workerID`.
-The object is return from `fork()`, an can be optained from `cluster.workers` or `cluster.eachWorker`;
+This object contain all public information and method about a worker.
+In the master it can be optained using `cluster.workers` or `cluster.eachWorker`.
+In a worker it can be optained using `cluster.worker`.

 ### Worker.workerID

 Each new worker is given its own unique id, this id i stored in the `workerID`.

+### Worker.process

+All workers are created using `child_process.fork()`, the returned object from this function is stored in process.

-### Worker.send(message)
+### Worker.send(message, [callback])

-Use the `send()` method to send a message to a specific worker.
-When the message is recived in the worker, its 'message' event will be emitted.
+In the master this function will send a message to a specific worker.
+In a worker the function will send a message to the master.

+The `send()` method takes a second optional argument.
+This is a callback function there will run the the message was rescived.

+    cluster.worker.send({ cmd: 'notifyRequest' }, function () {
+      //Master has recived message
+    });

+### Worker.kill()

+This function will kill the worker, and inform the master to not spawn a new worker.

 ### Event: message

-This event overwrite the message event from `child_process.fork()`.

-The event is very much like the 'messge' event from `child_process.fork()` except that is don't emit when a internal message is recived.
+The event is very much like the 'message' event from `child_process.fork()` or `process.on('message')` except that is don't emit when a internal message is recived.
 The event function do also recive a sencond argument containg the worker object.

     var messageHandler = function (msg, worker) {